 PathID: All path objects will have their own unique identifiers.
 The user will have the option to request the system to generate the ID.

+From version 1.19 the train level inbound sub-actions are more fault tolerant with the received IDs.
+Compared to the previous versions, if anyone sends an unexpected ID (e.g. PR ID), that will be ignored by PCS CB, and only the required ID (the TR ID) will be checked.

 Identifier